(Updated 27 August 2014)

 Three US reactors are able to run fully on MOX, as can Canadian heavy water (CANDU) reactors.
 All Western and the later Russian light water reactors can use 30% MOX in their fuel.
 Some 32 European reactors are licensed to use MOX fuel, and several in France are using it as 30% of their fuel.
 Areva's EPR design is capable of running a full core load of MOX.

-At the end of 2007 the UK had 77 tonnes of separated civil plutonium4 and this stockpile from historic and current operations is expected to grow to around 101 tonnes - including some 83t from Magnox fuel and 15t from AGR fuel.
-In addition, the UK will hold around 34 tonnes on behalf of foreign utilities once reprocessing contracts have been fulfilled5.
+At the end of 2013 the UK plutonium stockpile had 123 tonnes of separated civil plutonium from historic and current operations and foreign swaps.
+It includes some 83 t from Magnox fuel, 15 t from AGR fuel and 15 t foreign-owned.
+On completion of reprocessing operations about 2016 the stockpile is expected to be 140 tonnes.
 Using all of UK's plutonium in MOX fuel rather than immobilising it as waste is expected to yield a £700-1200 million resource cost saving to UK, along with 300 billion kWh of electricity (about one year's UK supply).
 The civil plutonium stockpile could be consumed in two 1000 MWe light water reactors using 100% MOX fuel over 35 years, but other options are under consideration (see UK paper).